Skip to main content

 That’s leverage.

-Because 2026 isn’t about timing the bottom.
+Because 2026 isn’t about timing the bottom, it’s about using the right buying structure while leverage exists.

 It’s about buying smart while leverage still exists.